ayushi-patra/manipulating-data-with-numpy-code-along/README.md

 ### Approach taken to solve the problem

  Started with reading the whole data and then slowly worked out with slicing to understand the data explicitly.
-After the slicing operations, implemented different numpy operations to analyze the IPL Dataset and answer the questions.
+After the slicing operations, implemented different numpy operations to analyze the IPL Dataset and answer  questions.